Tide Reinvents Clean on Journey to Decarbonize Laundry with Efforts to Turn Consumers to Cold, Explore Carbon Capture and Reduce Virgin Plastic

 Tide’s Ambition announcement builds on parent company Procter & Gamble’s own Ambition and stated path to climate neutrality, predicated on the belief that the next decade represents a critical window to accelerate climate action, with no time to waste.

 “The climate emergency we face needs urgent action from everyone.
-Today, Tide announces a series of goals to decrease its carbon footprint across its full value chain” said Shailesh Jejurikar, Chief Executive Officer, Fabric and Home Care, Procter & Gamble.
+Today, Tide announces a series of goals to decrease its carbon footprint across its full value chain,” said Shailesh Jejurikar, Chief Executive Officer, Fabric and Home Care, Procter & Gamble.
 “Tide’s ambition is to make cold water washing the industry standard.
 Over two thirds of the emissions in the laundry lifecycle come from washing clothes at home.
-Switching from hot to cold water reduces energy use by up to 90% and can save Americans up to $150 a year.
+Switching from hot to cold water reduces energy use by up to 90 per cent and can save Canadians up to $130 a year.
 Today we’re building on Tide’s 75 years of innovation to make every Tide load of laundry do a load of good.”

 |